A kidney stone is a solid material that forms when your urine contains high levels of crystal-forming substances (calcium, oxalate and uric acid).

 - Recurrent urinary tract infections (UTI)

-- Diagnostic tests: Your doctor will do a physical exam and imaging tests, which can include an X-ray, ultrasound, CT scan or a cystoscopy to look for blockages in the urethra caused by kidney stones.
+Your doctor will do a physical exam and imaging tests.
+Tests can include an X-ray, ultrasound, CT scan or a cystoscopy to look for blockages in the ureter caused by kidney stones.

-- Extracorporeal shockwave lithotripsy: A noninvasive procedure that uses high-intensity acoustic pulses to break up kidney stones, making them easier to pass.
+- Extracorporeal shockwave lithotripsy: Extracorporeal shockwave lithotripsy is a noninvasive procedure that uses high-intensity sound waves to break up kidney stones.
+This makes them easier to pass.

-- Laser lithotripsy: A minimally invasive procedure using a laser to disintegrate kidney stones, making them easier to pass.
+- Laser lithotripsy: Laser lithotripsy is a minimally invasive procedure that uses a laser to disintegrate kidney stones, making them easier to pass.

-- Ureteroscopy: Your urologist will insert a small instrument into your urethra to find and remove the stone.
+- Ureteroscopy: With ureteroscopy, your provider will insert a small instrument into your urethra to find and remove the stone.

 - Pain medication: Over-the-counter or prescription pain relievers can help ease kidney stone pain.